 Milestone To Keep An Eye Out For

 As you practice a better brushing and flossing routine, a significant milestone to look out for is when your child can write his or her name.
 At this point, your child can do a good job brushing.
 You will still need to check to make sure your child does a good job.
 A good habit of starting is cleaning your child’s mouth even before your child has teeth.
 Both you and your child will become experts at keeping the mouth clean and providing the primary teeth a clean place to erupt.
-Let’s learn how to wipe all parts of the gums and teeth.
+Let’s learn how to wipe all parts of the gums and teeth:

 - Find a comfortable space to lay your baby down.